 These will form part of all options as they are developed and refined.
 We are also looking at new ways to manage, move, and treat our wastewater.

-We’ve taken some steps already – for example, Council’s new Pressure Sewer Policy will allow for pressure sewer systems to be installed in areas that would be difficult to service with a conventional gravity sewer system, and allow those areas to be connected to the sewer reticulation.
+We’ve taken some steps already – for example, Council’s recent Pressure Sewer Policy will require pressure sewer systems to be used in areas that would be difficult to service with a conventional gravity sewer system, to minimise the risk and level of stormwater entry to the wastewater system.

-In addition to Nature Calls, Council is also implementing a range of other waste minimisation programmes, and improving education about ways the city can reduce waste.
-This will ultimately have an effect on reducing the volume of wastewater produced by the city.
+In addition to Nature Calls, Council is also implementing a range of other waste minimisation programmes and education initiatives about ways to reduce wastewater flow and contamination loads in the wastewater discharges produced by the city.

 All options would meet environmental and public health standards